oracle-samples/oci-iot-samples/samples/python/command-response/README.md

 Note that the OCI IoT Platform only supports MQTT Secure (MQTTS) on port 8883.

-We only illustrate a connection using password-based authentication with MQTT Secure (MQTTS).
-This example can be easily modified to use certificate-based authentication and/or WebSocket Secure (WSS) -- see the respective "publish" examples in this repository.

 ## Scenario

 The `command-response.py` script will establish an MQTT connection with the OCI IoT